MALTA TOURISM AUTHORITY

-The Authority was formally set up by the Malta Travel and Tourism Service Act (1999).
+The Malta Tourism Authority (MTA) was formally set up by the Malta Travel and Tourism Service Act (1999).
 This clearly defines its role – extending it beyond that of international marketing to include a domestic, motivating, directional, co-ordinating and regulatory role.
 The Act strengthens the public and private partnership in tourism through greater and more direct participation by the private sector in national planning and development of the industry.

-- To promote and advance Malta as a tourism destination
+- To promote and advance Malta as a tourism destination.

-- To advise Government on tourism operations and to issue licences under the Act
+- To advise Government on tourism operations and to issue licences under the Act.

-- To contribute toward the improvement of the level of human resources in the tourism industry
+- To contribute toward the improvement of the level of human resources in the tourism industry.

 - To advise government on the planning and development of the tourism industry as well as on the infrastructure supporting the industry.